Raddiya/dentalcare/README.md

 #Dental Care

-This project was bootstrapped with [Dental Care](https://camera-hub-bd-raddiya.netlify.app/).
+This project was Javascripted with [Dental Care](https://aquamarine-dieffenbachia-520cb3.netlify.app/).

 ## Features